mariacjones1/build-fitness/README.md

 ![Edit workout (screenshot)](/documentation/screenshots/edit_workout.png)

 Changes made from design to final project:
-- All fields span the entire section (automatically formatted using crispy forms).
+- All fields span the width of the section (automatically formatted using crispy forms).
 - Additional information field not included - potential future feature.
 - Edit workout uses a similar template, but current workout information is pre-populated and the user has the option to delete exercises.